hfour/h4bff/docs/1-Guides/Introduction.md

 default database driver uses [anydb-sql][anydb-sql] to create a connection pool and to allow the user to define tables and [build typed SQL queries](https://node-sql-examples.github.io/), and exposes that functionality via the [Database][db] singleton.

+The Router as well as its RPCServiceRegistry at the API endpoint

 Our Hello plugin can take advantage of this mechanism to remember the users it has said hello to: